AppleGreen Cottage

 Your beautiful handles are finished!
 The only thing left is to install them to your main bag pieces.

-If you're looking for a tote idea to attach these handles to, feel free to use my LATEST TOTE TUTORIAL:
+If you're looking for a tote idea to attach these handles to, feel free to use them with this tote bag tutorial:

 tote bag pattern